-Since the turn of the 21st century the price of paint in general has seemed to skyrocket.
-I suspect the only reason for it is due to merger mania wherein larger paint manufacturers have been buying up smaller ones and then jacking up the prices.
+Since the turn of the 21st century, the price of paint in general has seemed to skyrocket.
+I suspect the only reason for it is due to merger mania wherein larger paint manufacturers have been buying up smaller ones and then jacking up the prices, but I’m not sure.
 I cannot do much for you on that except to promise to try to get a contractor’s discount and pass the savings on to you.

 Selecting The Right Paint Brand

 Generally speaking, your larger, full service paint manufacturers provide the best mix in terms of available colors, quality, specialty coatings and convenience of location.
 I have liked working with Sherwin-Williams, Benjamin Moore and Dunn-Edwards in this regard.
-I have been less impressed by companies like Pittsburgh and Glidden although they do seem to be a little better lately than they use to.
-Behr Paint is in wide use now because it is sold through Home Depot.
-I’ve found it a pretty decent paint considering its lower price.
-Other companies like Pratt & Lambert have beautiful color choices as do designer brands but you do pay for it.
+I have been less impressed by companies like Pittsburgh and Glidden although they do seem to be a little better lately.
+Even Behr Paint is fairly decent and in wide use now because it’s sold through Home Depot.
 On the other hand, high quality paints often go further in coverage and perform better with time anyhow.
-But in painting there are no rules.
-You are the rule maker and whatever makes you happy is right.

-The importance of this factor is much greater when it comes to exterior paints which have to be much more substantial, along with added ingredients such as mildewicides, UV protectants and the like, depending on the product.
+The importance of this factor is much greater when it comes to exterior paints which have to be much more substantial, along with added ingredients such as mildewcides, UV protectants, flexible acrylics and the like, depending on the product.
 Keep in mind too that your “hotter” colors such as reds, oranges and yellows fade a lot more quickly in the sun.
-This holds especially true for oil based exteriors which deteriorate rapidly no matter what the color.
+This holds especially true for oil-based exteriors which deteriorate rapidly no matter what the color.
 Try to avoid them outdoors whenever possible.

-Generally speaking, the higher the sheen the better the protection and the slower the deterioration rate as well.
+Generally speaking, the higher the sheen the better the protection and the slower the deterioration rate.
 Sheen refers to the amount of shine or lack thereof, ranging from flat and flat matte, through eggshells, satins, semi-glosses and gloss paints.
 Because the surface of a flat paint is rougher and duller, they tend to oxidize and fade more quickly in the elements, although quality here can make a big difference.
 On the other hand, not many people like a shiny exterior although I have seen some that were tastefully done.
-I’ve heard it’s a style more popular in Europe, especially interiors.
+I’ve heard it’s a style more popular in Europe lately, especially interiors.

 Why Prep Is All Important